Analytical evaluation of surface barrier and resistance in iron-based superconducting multilayers for Superconducting Radio-Frequency applications: Calculation of the vortex equilibrium inside the first layer

 This current produces a force that pushes the vortex inside the superconductor layer.

 The second force arises from the interaction between the vortex and the walls of the superconductor.
 This can be expressed as a differential equation with boundary conditions

-Where $\ve{r}_0$ indicates the position of the vertex, and the Laplacian is only in 2 dimensions $\nabla^2=\partial_x^2+\partial_y^2$.
+Where $\bm{r}_0$ indicates the position of the vertex, and the Laplacian is the one in 2 dimensions $\nabla^2=\partial_x^2+\partial_y^2$.
 We can now perform a Fourier transform on the $y$ coordinate, and since the vortex only moves along the $x$-axis, we can take $y_0=0$.
 Obtaining that the equation and boundary conditions have now become

 This is a Sturm-Liouville problem with a Green function, where the proposed solution can be written in terms of the solutions of the homogeneous equations and must satisfy the boundary conditions.
 The solution will have a discontinuity at $x_0$ due to the Green function.